State Frequency Estimation for Anomaly Detection: Experiment Setup

+\textbf{\textit{UGR-16 Dataset}}.
 The third and final dataset consists of 100 GB of NetFlows collected from a Spanish ISP.
 The benign flow data was collected from real-life clients of the ISP, and the malicious flow data was collected from five machines that were used to launch the attacks.
 The attacks were not launched against any clients but rather five machines that were set up as victim machines~\cite{Macia-Fernandez2018_ugr}.
 The dataset mostly covers various types of DoS and scanning attacks.
 Furthermore, it also covers attacks in which spam emails are sent and botnet traffic.
 The botnet traffic was collected from the CTU-13 dataset and was modified before they were inserted into this dataset.
 The modifications consist of matching the IP addresses and timestamps of the flows to the ones used in their setup.
+We selected this dataset as one of our baseline datasets because it contains a wide range of network behaviors produced by various users.